vrabbi/lab-carvel-bundles/workshop/content/exercises/06-applying-overlays.md

 for Educates, but not actually edit the files themselves, we use a feature of ``ytt`` called overlays to apply changes to them.

+Rather than create these as we go, this workshop already includes the overlays and other resources we need.

 Our first example of an overlay can be found in the file ``packages/educates/bundle/config/overlay/namespaces.yaml``.